abdallah-eldali/auto-setup/README.md

 # Description

-Automates the setup of my personal Linux machine (Fedora Netinstall) using Ansible and GNU Stow.
+Automates the setup of my personal Linux machine (Fedora Netinstall) using Ansible.

 # Usage